-Are you a man who has been diagnosed with prostate or head and neck cancer within the past 3 months?
+Are you an adult male with a past or current cancer diagnosis?
 If so, you may be able to participate in a research study to help learn more about how men with cancer stand up for themselves (called “self-advocacy”).
 Involves 3 interviews over 6 months.
 Compensation provided.

 COULD THIS STUDY BE RIGHT FOR YOU?